 Download VPN and install VPN software appropriate for your computer

-Odyssey resources must be accessed through a virtual private network software (VPN) for any off-campus connections.
+Cluster resources must be accessed through a virtual private network software (VPN) for any off-campus connections.
 A VPN ensures that all communication between your computer and RC resources is encrypted even when using a public wireless network.

 Use common terminal application for command line access